gbv/paia/paia.md

 In the following, the base URL <https://example.org/core/> is used for PAIA core and <https://example.org/auth/> for PAIA auth.

-Authentification in PAIA is based on **OAuth 2.0** with bearer tokens over HTTPS (RFC 2818).
+Authentification in PAIA is based on **OAuth 2.0** (RFC 6749) with bearer tokens (RFC 6750) over HTTPS (RFC 2818).
 For security reasons, PAIA methods MUST be requested via HTTPS only.
 A PAIA client MUST NOT ignore SSL certificate errors; otherwise access token (PAIA core) or even password (PAIA auth) are compromised by the client.